-To use Mobile Banking, you can download our app from the Apple iTunes store or Google Play.
+To use Mobile Banking, you can download our app from the Apple iTunes store, Google Play, or the Amazon Appstore.
 Our Mobile Banking app uses the same username and password as our Internet Banking system, so you must first enroll and sign on to Internet Banking before using our app.
 To register your device, you will need to have a phone number entered under your Internet Banking security settings.
 You can check if you have a phone number in the system by selecting “Update Security Options” from the “My Settings” menu within Internet Banking using a browser.

 Mobile Banking can be accessed from internet-capable mobile phone or tablet using a supported browser, such as Internet Explorer, Google Chrome, Firefox, and Safari.

 You can download our Mobile Banking app for Apple iPhones, Apple iPads, Apple iPod Touches, Android phones, and Android tablets.
 Android devices must be on Jelly Bean 4.1 or greater and Apple devices must be on iOS 7 or greater.

 If you have trouble using our Mobile Banking or your device specifications don’t match what is noted above, you can use a mobile optimized version of our website by going to http://mb.hvfcu.org.
 From there you can check your account balances, make transfers, and access Bill Pay.